NickSeagull/windows-terminal-monokai-night/README.md

-# windows-terminal-monokai-night
-Monokai Night theme for Windows Terminal
+# Monokai Night for Windows Terminal

+# Installation

+To install, copy-paste the contents of `scheme.json` into the `schemes` section of your Windows Terminal settings, `Ctrl + ,` to open them.